 The presence of such elements makes it easier to prove that the drug is intended for the same treatment claimed in the patent.

-As such, it is important to carefully consider the framing of the indication when seeking marketing approval of the originator drug.
+As such, it is important to carefully consider the framing of the indication when seeking marketing approval for the originator drug.
 This is with the view of strengthening subsequent enforcement action.